Where Did the Kinds Walk?

 Three processes operate simultaneously from the moment the first animal descends the ramp.
 The kinds disperse — walking the corridors, pushed by reproduction and pulled by empty habitat.
 The genomes diversify — each corridor selecting different expressions from the same founding toolkit, drift accumulating at the wave front.
 And the climate settles — ocean cooling, precipitation declining, gradients shifting, habitats transforming under the animals' feet.

 These are not sequential stages.
 They are one coupled system running on one clock.
-The corridors that exist at year 100 are not the corridors that exist at year 500.
+The corridors that exist at year 400 are not the corridors that exist at year 800.
 The animal that enters a corridor is not the animal that exits it.
-The continent that receives its founding roster at year 200 is still being reshaped at year 2,000.
+The continent that receives its founding roster in the first centuries after the bridges open is still being reshaped at year 2,000.
 Everything is in motion simultaneously.

 The sections that follow — the language of kinds, the wave front mechanics, the corridor case studies, and the backward validations — are presented sequentially for clarity.
 But the reader should carry this coupling throughout: at every point in the story, the animals are walking, the genomes are sorting, and the world is changing around them.
 The same master clock that drives the plate velocity drives all three.